 The Group does not face a significant liquidity risk with regard to its lease liabilities.
 Lease liabilities are monitored within the Group's treasury function.
-Potential future increases in variable lease payments based on an index or rate are not included in the lease liability until they take effect.
+A risk that the Group faces is to potential future increases in variable lease payments based on an index or rate, which are not included in the lease liability until they take effect.
 When adjustments to lease payments based on an index or rate take effect, the lease liability is reassessed and adjusted against the right-of-use asset.